mantamatt/k8s/README.md

     kubeadm  init --pod-network-cidr=192.168.78.0/16

+* *At version 1.24 the default Cgroup is systemd, so there is no need to specify this here.*

 kubeadm will set up the cluster, and finish with some instructions to setup a pod network and how to join worker nodes to the cluster